-- (a) The amounts reported in this column represent the aggregate grant date fair value of any stock awards granted during the fiscal years ended December 31, 2022, 2021, and 2020.
-The grant date fair value was determined in accordance with Financial Accounting Standards Board and Accounting Standards Codification ("FASB ASC") Topic 718 using the closing market price of Common Stock reported on Nasdaq as of the grant date of awards.
-The table includes 4,000 RSUs granted to Mr. Rostami on April 18, 2022; 10,000 RSUs granted to Mr. Mohan on October 24, 2022; and 4,000 RSUs granted to Mr. Rostami on October 31, 2022.
+- (a) Reflects the grant date fair value of stock awards determined in accordance with Financial Accounting Standards Board and Accounting Standards Codification ("FASB ASC") Topic 718 using the closing market price of Common Stock reported on Nasdaq as of the grant date of awards.
+The table includes 4,000 RSUs granted to Mr. Rostami on April 18, 2022 and 4,000 RSUs granted to Mr. Rostami on October 31, 2022.
 The RSU awards that were granted by the Compensation Committee are intended to provide incentive compensation to newly appointed named executive officers. - (b) Reflects the grant date fair value of stock option awards determined in accordance with FASB ASC Topic 718.
-The table includes 16,000 stock options granted to Mr. Rostami on April 18, 2022; 10,000 stock options granted to Ms. Rummler on October 6, 2022; and 16,000 stock options granted to Mr. Mohan on October 24, 2022.
+The table includes 16,000 stock options granted to Mr. Rostami on April 18, 2022.
 Additionally, the table includes 50,000 stock options granted to each of Messrs.
-Booth and Smith on December 30, 2020; and 110,000 stock options granted to Mr. Booth on April 28, 2021, all of which were subject to shareholder approval.
+Booth, Smith, and Ulatowski on December 30, 2020; 46,000 stock options granted to Mr. Busk on December 30, 2020; and 110,000 stock options granted to Mr. Booth on April 28, 2021, all of which were subject to shareholder approval.
 Shareholder approval was subsequently received at our annual meeting of shareholders on July 21, 2021, which is the grant date for financial accounting purposes.
 The assumptions used to calculate the value of option awards are set forth in Note 14 to the consolidated financial statements contained in Item 8 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the SEC on February 10, 2023.
-The stock option grants are intended to provide incentive compensation to named executive officers for 2021 through 2024, with no additional equity awards anticipated to be granted to existing named executive officers prior to the end of the four-year period except in limited circumstances including the appointment of new named executive officers. - (c) The amounts reported in this column for 2020 were determined and approved by the Compensation Committee during January 2021 for the year ended December 31, 2020 and paid out shortly thereafter.
+The stock option grants are intended to provide incentive compensation to named executive officers for 2021 through 2024, with no additional equity awards anticipated to be granted to existing named executive officers prior to the end of the four-year period except in limited circumstances including the appointment of new named executive officers.

-- (d) The amounts reported in this column for fiscal year 2022 consist of the following: \$15,250 for each of Messrs.
-Booth, Rostami, and Smith and Ms. Rummler in Company matching contribution under the 401(k) Profit Sharing Plan; \$2,447 for Mr. Smith and Ms. Rummler and \$1,590 for Mr. Rostami under the Credit Acceptance Corporation Profit Sharing Variable Compensation Program (the "Profit Sharing Program"), which is available to all team members except the Chief Executive Officer; and \$51 for Mr. Smith in employee reimbursements during the year for the payment of taxes on service or other awards.
-The Profit Sharing Program is a broad-based program designed to reward team members for increased Company profitability by way of a quarterly payment. - (e) Mr. Booth was the Company's principal executive officer and principal financial officer in 2022. - (f) Messrs.
-Mohan and Rostami and Ms. Rummler first became named executive officers of the Company in 2022.
+- (c) The amounts reported in this column for fiscal year 2023 consist of the following: \$16,500 for each of Messrs.
+Booth, Busk, Rostami, Smith, and Ulatowski in Company matching contribution under the 401(k) Profit Sharing Plan; \$1,298 for Messrs.
+Busk, Rostami, Smith, and Ulatowski under the Credit Acceptance Corporation Profit Sharing Variable Compensation Program (the "Profit Sharing Program"), which is available to all team members except the Chief Executive Officer; and \$88 for Mr. Rostami and \$21 for Mr. Smith in employee reimbursements during the year for the payment of taxes on service or other awards.
+The Profit Sharing Program is a broad-based program designed to reward team members for increased Company profitability by way of a quarterly payment. - (d) Mr. Booth was the Company's principal executive officer and principal financial officer in 2022 and 2023. - (e) Mr. Rostami first became a named executive officer of the Company in 2022.